7homasSutter/7homasSutter.github.io/_pages/publications.md

 - [Global Cyber Conference](https://globalcyberconference.com/) (2023): Avoiding the Hook: Phishing Awareness
 - [BlackHat Europe](https://www.blackhat.com/eu-19/briefings/schedule/index.html#simple-spyware-androids-invisible-foreground-services-and-how-to-abuse-them-17738) (2019): [Simple Spyware: Androids Invisible Foreground Services and How to (Ab)use Them](https://youtu.be/EuInUW77CPo?feature=shared)

-Slide-Decks of my talks can be found on my [Github](https://github.com/7homasSutter/public-slides)

 <h2>Selected Publications</h2>
 A full list of my publications can be found on my